-When we find on the beach an old bottle with a message inside, we get immediately excited and expect at least a romantic love note if not a hint to sunken treasure.
+When we find an old bottle with a message inside on the beach, we get immediately excited and expect at least a romantic love note if not a hint to sunken treasure.
 I remember as a child I waited for the postman, convinced he would bring a letter from a forgotten uncle in America, telling me I inherited a fortune.
 Needless to say, it never happened.

 I want to talk about the other messages, those that cause heartache and pain for years on end.
 Messages we carry with us–sometimes from early childhood on–that cause deep scars and can get in the way of a happy, fulfilling life.
 They are often given through hurtful words and actions or through the absence of caring and nurturing words and behaviours.
 They are emotionally crippling and can cause gazillions of problems.